Pratt County, Kansas

-Pratt County (standard abbreviation: PR) is a county located in the U.S. state of Kansas.
+Pratt County is a county located in the U.S. state of Kansas.
+Its county seat and largest city is Pratt.
 As of the 2020 census, the county population was 9,157.
-The largest city and county seat is Pratt.
+The county was named for Caleb Pratt, a U.S. soldier who died in the Battle of Wilson's Creek during the Civil War and who had previously been involved in Bleeding Kansas.